How To Use Tailwind Communities Absolutely Free

 Bye bye Tailwind… it’s not forever… I do love you ❤️ and will no doubt be back when I need to look at upping my daily pins again… but am going to hold steady till the New Year at least.

 However!
-I didn’t want to lose all my great momentum in the Tribes I’ve worked so hard to get.
+I didn’t want to lose all my great momentum in the Communities (formerly Tribes) I’ve worked so hard to get.

-So, Tribe members can continue to see your Pins and share them to Pinterest.
+So, community members can continue to see your Pins and share them to Pinterest.
 Yay!

 Bit, wait!
-After some trial and error I ALSO figured out that you can actually continue to ADD pins to Tailwind Tribes FOR FREE and just as importantly, continue to reciprocate sharing other Tribe members’ pins!
+After some trial and error I ALSO figured out that you can actually continue to ADD pins to Tailwind Communities FOR FREE and just as importantly, continue to reciprocate sharing other Community members’ pins!
 Happy dance!

-The method below is super easy to follow, and allows you to continue to use the amazing benefits you get with Tribes, all for free.
+The method below is super easy to follow, and allows you to continue to use the amazing benefits you get with Tailwind Communities, all for free.
 Thank you Tailwind!!

 Disclaimer: This post contains affiliate links for which I may make a small commission at no extra cost to you, if you make a purchase.
 I only recommend products I love.